Rafa2016831028/React-Demo-App/README.md

 # React-Demo-App
 This is a dummy react app that i build while learning react (javascript framework) for my work.
 I intend to build a shopping app that implement React CRUD operation of different items in frontend.

-# Todo CRUD app requirements
+# Task 1 : Todo CRUD app requirements

 1. add new note
 2. added notes will be psuhed into a list